divcraft/divcraft/README.md

 - https://github.com/divcraft/divcraft-blog-cms

 The most complex and most important project I have made.
-It containts the biggest amount of technologies I'm familiar with.
+It contains the biggest amount of technologies I'm familiar with.
 If you want to know precisely what I do, you should start reviewing me with this one.
 I hope you will like it.

 ### Calculator